hapijs/good/README.md

 - `broadcastInterval` - the interval in milliseconds to send collected events to HTTP subscribers. _0_ means send immediately.
 Defaults to _0_.
 - `opsInterval` - the interval in milliseconds to sample system and process performance metrics.
 Minimum is _100ms_.
 Defaults to _15 seconds_.
 - `leakDetection` - determines if memory leaks should be detected.
 Any leaks will be logged with ops data.
 Defaults to _false_.
+- `gcDetection` - determines if garbage collections should be detected and counted.
+The GC count is logged with ops data.
+Defaults to _false_.
 - `extendedRequests` - determines if the full request log is sent or only the event summary.
 Defaults to _false_.
 - `maxLogSize` - the maximum byte size to allow log files to become before creating a new log file.
 Default is _0_ which means log files will not be split.
 When split the log file extension will be incremented by 1.
 The initial log file has an extension of .001.
 - `requestsEvent` - the event type used to capture completed requests.
 Defaults to 'tail'.
 Options are:
     - 'response' - the response was sent but request tails may still be pending.
     - 'tail' - the response was sent and all request tails completed.
 - `requestsTimeout` - the number of milliseconds to set the request timeout to when broadcasting to HTTP subscribers
 - `subscribers` - an object where each key is a destination and each value is either an array or object with an array of subscriptions.
-The subscriptions that are available are _ops_, _request_, and _log_.
+The subscriptions that are available are _ops_, _request_, _log_ and _error_.
 The destination can be a URI, file or directory path, and _console_.
 Defaults to a console subscriber for _ops_, _request_, and _log_ events.
 To disable the console output for the server instance pass an empty array into the subscribers "console" configuration.

 For example: